simonesilvestroni/m2m-website/_music-production/mastering-ipogeo-ep.md

 ## Stem mastering

 After listening to the mixes, I almost immediately opted for [stem mastering](https://www.izotope.com/en/learn/how-to-master-with-stems.html).
 I felt like the songs could have been improved by slightly altering the balance between certain tracks.
-Even if it was possible to perform the same corrections on a two-track stereo using spectral editing, I felt like having the stems would have offered more wiggle.
+Even if it was possible to perform a fairly similar correction on a two-track stereo using spectral editing, I felt like having the stems would have offered way more wiggle.

 After agreeing on the type and number of stems, I proceeded with the edits.
 Having such a granular access to the layers, I could apply gentle strokes of EQ and compression to some tracks leaving the others untouched.
 Automation also was of great help, especially for enhancing the choruses.